jonifreeman/ajatusasana.fi/en/me.markdown

 unsuccessful IVF treatment, which was hard on my highly sensitive body/person.

-The third phase of my life-to-date started a few years ago after yoga crept in to my life.
+The third phase of my life-to-date started a few years ago after my yoga hobby turned into a lifestyle professional calling.
 I realized that what my body needed relaxing and winding down so that I could “hear” better.
 Through my yoga hobby and yoga teacher training, I came to realize that being creative and productive does not require existential anguish or anxiety.
 I can be